 Looking back at Robert Pattinson’s career, it’s almost comical to think that his two big breaks were in the form of major franchises.
 The quirky, self-deprecating actor (who claims he doesn’t know how to act) jumped from the big-budget Harry Potter and Twilight franchises to smaller, independent movies like Josh and Benny Safdie's Good Time and Claire Denis’s High Life without skipping a beat.
 For anyone who’s seen him act in recent years, you know Pattinson has a thing for the bizarre when it comes to choosing his roles.
-So now that he’s making his way back into blockbusters as the lead in Matt Reeves’s The Batman, it's understandable that some people are confused.
+So now that he has made his way back into blockbusters as the lead in Matt Reeves’s The Batman, it's understandable that some people are confused.

-At 35 years old, the notoriously private star has turned in some incredible performances, and his acting trajectory has been a fascinating thing to watch.
+The notoriously private star has turned in some incredible performances, and his acting trajectory has been a fascinating thing to watch.
 Even still, many people somehow only see the London native as Edward Cullen, the glowing vampire-turned-teen heartthrob.
 If you’re looking to learn more about Robert Pattinson, you’ve come to the right place.

 1. Robert Pattinson is also a talented musician.